Sodalite Gemstone Information![]() Buy Sodalite Gemstones from GemSelect

 Sodalite: Related or Similar Gemstones Back to Top

 A violet-pink tenebrescent variety of sodalite is known as hackmanite.
 Sodalite can also be found in transparent, colorless form.
 Transparent sodalight is very rare as most sodalite gemstones are violet-blue and opaque.
 Lapis lazuli is similar in appearance to sodalite, and lapis can even include sodalite as a consituent.
 Owed to similaries, sodalite can easily be mistaken for lapis lazuli.
 However, lapis lazuli has a higher specific gravity (density), ranging from 2.5 to 3.
 Moreover, lapis lazuli is technically defined as a rock, whereas sodalite is a pure mineral by itself.
-Sodalite can also be mistaken for blue azurite (also called chessylite) because of its similar blue azure color.
-However, azurite has a lower hardness rating based on Mohs scale of mineral hardness, ranging from only 3.5 to 4, and azurite is composed of basic copper carbonate.
-Dumortierite is also similar to sodalite in color, but has a higher Mohs hardness of 7 (up to 8.5 in aggregate form).
-Lazulite has a similar color and hardness to sodalite, but lacks the fluorescence of sodalite.

 Sodalite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

-Sodalite is said to bring logic, inner peace, and calming energy.
+Sodalite crystals is said to bring logic, inner peace, and calming energy.
 It is also believed to protect its wearer from negative energy and to help those who wear it to see the positive sides of others.
 In traditional Hindu belief systems, sodalite is associated with Vishuddha, or the throat chakra.
 This chakra relates to creation and self-expression.
 Physically, Vishuddha is linked to the thyroid gland.
 Sodalite is a non-traditional birthstone for those born in December or under the sign of Sagittarius.
 In feng shui, sodalite possesses water energy and is thought to benefit occupational domains.
 Sodalite is said to assist athletes by improving endurance and motivation to achieve goals.
 Additionally, sodalite sometimes referred to as a "poet's stone" because it is thought to be conducive to writers.
 Physically, sodalite is considered to be beneficial for the glands and helpful for weight loss, insomnia, calcium deficiency and the sinuses.

 Sodalite Gemstone and Jewelry Design Ideas Back to Top

 Sodalite is a fairly versatile gemstone that can be used in a variety of gemstone jewelry designs.
 Sodalite beads are popular in beaded necklaces, earrings, and bracelets.
 Beads can be spherical, tubular, square or tumbled.
 Sodalite also makes attractive cabochon pendants, rings and earrings.
 Sodalite can be set in silver, gold or copper.
 It can be wire-wrapped or used in tribal-style jewelry.
 Sodalite looks stunning by itself or teamed with white gemstones, such as pearls, quartz or topaz.
 Since sodalite is rather soft, care should always be taken when wearing sodalite gemstone jewelry, particularly when wearing sodalite rings.
-Note: Buy colored gemstones by size and not by carat weight.
-Colored stones vary in size-to-weight ratio.
-Some stones are larger and others are smaller than diamonds by weight in comparison.

 Famous Sodalite Gemstones Back to Top